West Anglia Main Line: Infrastructure

-Line-side train monitoring equipment includes hot axle box detectors (HABD) on the up main south of Newport (39 miles 48 chains from Liverpool Street) and on the down main north of Shepreth Branch Junction (53 miles 10 chains).
+Lineside train monitoring equipment includes hot axle box detectors (HABD) on the up main south of Newport (Note: 39 miles 48 chains from Liverpool Street.) and on the down main north of Shepreth Branch Junction.
+(Note: 53 miles 10 chains from Liverpool Street.)
 There are no wheel impact load detectors (WILD) ‘Wheelchex’ on the line.

 Tunnels and viaducts

-Major civil engineering structures on the West Anglia Main Line include the following.
+Major civil engineering structures on the West Anglia Main Line include the following: